robang74/redfishos/forum/knowhow/flashing-tools-for-Xperia-phones.md

 ### SailFish OS fastboot

-What is above is related to Andorid but to flash SailFish OS into the smartphone another tool is used which leverate the fastboot mode.
+What is above is related to Android but to flash SailFish OS into the smartphone another tool is used which leverages the fastboot mode.

 * [Jolla how to flash SFOS with Linux](https://jolla.com/how-to-install-sailfish-x-on-xperia-10-ii-on-linux/)

-I have tried to erase all the partition before reflashing Sailfish OS plus I flashed also the secondary OEM partition:
+I have tried to erase all the partition before re-flashing Sailfish OS plus I flashed also the secondary OEM partition:

 ```
 fastboot erase dtbo_a